 Capitalism is a vast subject and many books about it are well known and have been reviewed many times.
 Others are aimed at those with specialist knowledge of economics.
 As indicated above, we do not generally review this kind of book.
 Instead, our reviews focus on books that:

-To date, we have reviewed seven books relating to Wealth, Poverty and the Welfare State.
-They cover a considerable range of issues.
+The books relating to Wealth, Poverty and the Welfare State that we have reviewed cover a considerable range of issues.
 First, there are books that consider the underlying reasons for wealth and poverty from an economic and historical point of view; secondly, there are books that consider the appropriate Christian response to poverty; thirdly, there are books that consider the Welfare State itself; and, finally, there is a book providing an interesting perspective on philanthropy.

 Of course, any categorisation of books has its limitations and ours is no exception.
 For example, books about the business world frequently contain discussions about capitalism whilst books about capitalism often engage with issues relating to wealth and poverty (and vice versa).
 However, we hope that our categorisation will assist prospective readers.